joannayu25/MIDS_Capstone_Applicant_Digital_Assistant/README.md

 * Insider advice from students

 ## Our Model
-### AI as A Service
+### AI-as-a-Service Model
-Amazon Lex - AI as a Service for building conversational interfaces into any application using voice and text.
+**Amazon Lex** - AI as a Service for building conversational interfaces into any application using voice and text.

 Advantage:
-Cost-Effective
+* Cost-Effective
-Short Time to Market
+* Short Time to Market
-Scales Automatically
+* Scales Automatically
-Leverages Alexa NLP to Create Speech Language Understanding System
+* Leverages Alexa NLP to Create Speech Language Understanding System

 ### Model Limitation
 *Limitations*